adaryorg/dactyl/BUILD_GUIDE.md

 ![pcb soldering](media/amoeba2.jpg)

-Step 4: start wiring up the controller pcb.
+Start wiring up the controller pcb.
 Also make sure to send it to manufacturing with jlcpcb (which i used) or any other pcb manufacturer of your choice. make sure that the orientation of the sockets is the same like the photo below:

 ![pcb](media/controller_pcb.jpg)

 Note that you don't have to use the 3 pin header since its not connected anywhere for this version.
 Connect the 8 pin cables to the finished pcb and start soldering the grid.
 I highly recommend to start with the controller wires and only insert the pcb's after the controller wires have been connected.

 For the wiring diagram use the following graphic that i blatantly stole from https://github.com/morphykuffour/morphykuffour.github.io

+Thanks Morphy Kuffour your blog is awesome!

 ![wiring diagram](https://raw.githubusercontent.com/morphykuffour/morphykuffour.github.io/refs/heads/main/images/Wiring-Diagram-1.svg)